PicanhaLabs/blog/_posts/doctrine-dbal.md

 }
 ```

-After you should run the below command:
+Then run the below command:

 ```
 php composer.phar install
 ```

-Doing that, we have the dependencies installed, and we can create the bootstrap.php that contains the DBAL configuration.
-That bootstrap.php must create a connection with the database parameters:
+Doing that we have the dependencies installed, and we can create the bootstrap.php that contains a DBAL configuration. **botstrap.php** must create a connection with these database parameters:

 ```php
 <?php